Indonesia oil refinery fire prompts evacuation | DW | 29.03.2021

 Pertamina said that it was conducting "oil flow control" to prevent any further spread.

-Officials said the cause of the fire was still unknown, but at the time of it was "raining hard accompanied by lightning," said spokesman Ifky Sukarya.
+Officials said the cause of the fire was still unknown, but at the time it broke out, it was "raining hard accompanied by lightning," said spokesman Ifky Sukarya.

 Five people were being treated in hospital for burns, Sukarya added.
 About 15 others were slightly injured.
 No Pertamina staff were hurt, he said.